plotly/plotly.py/doc/python/axes.md

 ```

 #### Adding minor ticks

+_new in 5.8_

-You can add minor ticks to an axis by specifying with the `minor` property.
+You can add minor ticks to an axis with `minor`.
 This takes a `dict` of properties to apply to minor ticks.

 In the following example, we add minor ticks to the x-axis and then to the y-axis.
 For the y-axis we add ticks on the outside: `minor = {"ticks":"outside"}`.
 On the x-axis we've spcified some additional properties to style the minor ticks, setting the length of the ticks with `ticklen` and the color with `tickcolor`.
 We've also turned on grid lines for the x-axis minor ticks using `showgrid`.

+Note: Minor ticks and grid lines are not supported on multi-categorical, log, or 3D axes, or on color bars, ternary plots, polar charts, or geo.

 ```python
 import plotly.express as px